 Students document their service learning activities and the accomplishment of the targeted learning outcomes through descriptions and reflections in the service portfolio on managebac.
 There are periodical interviews organized for students to meet with their supervisor and discuss their ideas, actions and achievements.
 [More details on SAA at SIS can be found on SIS Service Handbook]

-Worked with school Housekeeping staff, drivers and helpers to educate them about the importance of hygiene and health in their daily routine.
+Sreenidhians work with the school’s housekeeping staff, drivers, and helpers to educate them about the importance of hygiene and maintaining a good health.

-To create awareness among students about issues related to the environment.
-The Green Team organized activities throughout the year to encourage students to take care of their environment.
-Green Team has taken a major initiative-Project Recycle, in association with ITC [Indian company] where students collected wastepaper and sent it for recycling.
+The Green Team creates awareness among students about pressing issues related to the environment.
+The team organises engaging activities throughout the year to encourage students care for the environment.
+The team’s noteworthy initiative – Project Recycle in association with ITC, a giant Indian conglomerate where students collected a huge amount of waste paper and sent it for recycling received appreciation from all.

 - Students designed a website on which they showcase their collection of art and architecture from different historical ages to appreciate and create awareness of culture and history.

 - Students raised funds through food stalls/organizing sports and cultural events in their community to fund the education of two visually impaired students.

 - Designed best wishes cards in the French language and sent them to children in an orphanage at Pondicherry.

 - Students designed a survival guide that would give travellers some basic survival tips in an emergency.
 This enabled students to be aware of dangers and how to be prepared (English).